AdaCore/training_material/courses/ada_essentials/100_packages/99-summary.rst

    - Information hiding
    - Abstraction

-* Implementation can't be corrupted by clients
+* Implementation can't be corrupted by users

-   - Compiler won't let clients compile references to internals
+   - Compiler won't let users compile references to internals

-* Bugs must be in the implementation, not clients
+* Bugs must be in the implementation, not users

    - Only body implementation code has to be understood